junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2016-05-12 — Committee on the Judiciary.
 Reported by Senator Grassley with amendments.
 Without written report.
 - 2016-05-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 462.
+- 2016-06-16 — Message on Senate action sent to the House.
+- 2016-06-16 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4265-4266; text as passed Senate: CR S4265-4266)
+- 2016-06-16 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S4265-4266; text as passed Senate: CR S4265-4266)